Chris Kaba: Man shot dead by police in Streatham named

 She questioned why Mr Kaba was shot, adding that her daughter was "in a tremendous amount of pain".
 Ms Alleyne sad had her daughter's fiancé been white he would have been given "a chance to get out the car".

+She said: "He was a young person in the community, obviously a talented rapper.

+"He had a young family on the way and it just feels like his life has been cut short for no reason...
+I think something needs to be done to hold police to account."

-Mr Kaba's cousin Jefferson Bosela, 27, said the 23-year-old was a musician who was also known as "Itch".
+Mr Kaba's cousin Jefferson Bosela, 27, described the rapper as a "loving, good person".

-He said: "He was a good person, a good, happy guy.
-He didn't deserve that.
-No-one deserves that.

-"Nobody deserves to be shot by the police, whether they are a good person or a bad person."
+Speaking to the BBC, he said: "I've put it out there he wasn't perfect… but regardless of that nobody deserves to be killed by the police unless there is an imminent or direct threat to the public, which at that moment in time, from what I'm hearing, he was not."

 During the chase, police used a tactic where they collided with the car they were pursuing to force it to stop.